East Winch Wildlife Centre

 Our progress and achievements

-Our rehabilitation successes aren’t measured by the number of animals we release, but how well these animals do once back in the wild.
+Our rehabilitation successes aren’t measured only by the number of animals we release, but how well these animals do once back in the wild.

 We’re always looking for ways to improve the way we work and the chances of survival for our rehabilitated wildlife after release.